Betty Ford: Second Lady of the United States (1973–1974)

 Spiro Agnew resigned as vice president on October 10, 1973.
 Two days later, on October 12, 1973, President Richard Nixon nominated Gerald Ford to serve as vice president.
 Ford felt an obligation to attend her husband's testimony at his confirmation hearings.
 During his testimony, Gerald Ford was questioned about attending psychiatric care.
 After this, Betty Ford was transparent with the news media that she had received psychiatric care.
 She explained that, while her husband had attended two sessions with a psychiatric doctor, those sessions were for her care, and not care of his own.
 Gerald Ford was confirmed as vice president by the United States Congress on December 6, 1973, and he took the oath of office before a joint session of the United States Congress while placing his hand upon a bible that Betty Ford held.
 With her husband assuming the office of vice president, Ford became the second lady of the United States.

 Before the end of December, Ford played a role in establishing the Republican Women's Federal Forum, partnering with Barbara Bush, whose husband George H. W. Bush was chairman of the Republican National Committee at the time.
-The organization sought to bring together political spouses and female government federal employees to discuss current party activates and ideas about legislation.
+The organization sought to bring together political spouses and female government federal employees to discuss current party activities and ideas about legislation.
 Ford also, in a television interview with Barbara Walters, expressed her support for the United States Supreme Court's Roe v.
 Wade decision ruling abortion as constitutionally protected.
 Ford remarked, "I agree with the Supreme Court's ruling.
 I think it's time to bring abortion out of the backwoods and put it in the hospitals, where it belongs."
 Disregarding criticism to her stance, Ford would remark, "Maybe I shouldn't have said it, but I couldn't lie.
 That's the way I feel."